 Trending Technologies and Specifications in Architectural Hardware Industry

 Architectural hardware is required for opening, closing, and locking the doors and windows.
-Besides these functions, they also play very important role in keeping the occupants safe.
-Every infrastructure, whether it is a residential or commercial building, is incomplete without the hardware products.
+Besides these functions, they also play a very important role in keeping the occupants safe.
+Every infrastructure, whether it is a residential or commercial building, is incomplete without hardware products.
 There are lots of things that should be considered while choosing hardware products for your doors and windows.
-In this cover story, we interviewed the architectural hardware industry experts to bring you the in-depth knowledge of the industry and to keep you updated with the norms and specifications that play a key role in the selection of the hardware for your projects.
+In this cover story, we interviewed the architectural hardware industry experts to bring you in-depth knowledge of the industry and to keep you updated with the norms and specifications that play a key role in the selection of the hardware for your projects.

 Selection Criteria Of Architectural Hardware For Facades & Fenestrations

 Architectural hardware is becoming increasingly design-oriented.
 Any architectural hardware selected needs to provide the highest level of performance, security, and safety without compromising on the aesthetics, says Mohammed Salim, Specifications Team Leader, Middle East & Africa, Allegion International AG.

 Hardware used for façades and fenestrations can influence the overall look of any project and Dubai Airport is one such example.
 According to him, architectural hardware for façades & fenestrations needs to be selected based on their aesthetic value, with the least structural interference.
 A façade being the exterior face of a building makes it crucial to select visually appealing hardware that also compliments the overall character and nature of the building.
 Façade designs are also based on contextual climatic conditions and need supporting hardware.
 Each of the hardware selected must meet access requirements, and fire ratings for rated paths of egress, sight, and sound separation.